 Step By Step Instructions

 To key to making the perfect keto Brussel sprouts casserole is taking your time and being patient.
-Allow the sprouts to bake and carmelize before you add the cream and cheese that will finish off your dish.
+Allow the sprouts to bake and caramelize before you add the cream and cheese that will finish off your dish.

 Your patience will be rewarded!